-9. Comments on the Libra consensus paper
+10. Comments on the papers

-9.1 Network Reliability
+10.1 Network Reliability

 The Libra consensus paper says that it assumes “Every message sent at time t must be delivered by time max{t,GST} + ∆.”
 This may be interpreted to imply that every message sent before GST is eventually delivered.
 However, that is not actually required.
 The paper refers to Dwork et al’s paper Consensus in the Presence of Partial Synchrony for the concept of partial synchrony, and the detailed definition of the GST-based model in that paper (see Definition 2.3, especially item (3)) allows loss of messages sent before GST; the assumption of timely delivery applies only to messages sent after GST.
-I confirmed with Dahlia Malkhi—an author of the HotStuff paper, and a member of “The LibraBFT Team” that wrote the Libra consensus paper—that the Libra consensus algorithm tolerates message loss before GST.
+You can see that the liveness proofs in Section 6 of the Libra consensus paper do not rely on delivery of messages from “old” rounds.
+Also, I confirmed with Dahlia Malkhi—an author of the HotStuff paper, and a member of “The LibraBFT Team” that wrote the Libra consensus paper—that the Libra consensus algorithm tolerates message loss before GST.
 Therefore, your implementation should take into account that message loss before GST is possible.
 Also, note that the network is not assumed to be FIFO.

+10.2 Errata for Libra consensus paper

+In Block-tree.process_vote, V should be PendingVotes.

+10.3 Errata for DiemBFT v4 paper

+Note: If you find typos or other minor errors in the paper, please share them, and I’ll add them to this list.

+The paper says